"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

-We now analyze each VLM separately to understand what image quality issues each model is most susceptible to; see Table~\ref{tab:study-2-log-reg-per-model}.
-Our VLM-level regression shows that GPT and Llama are relatively less affected by rotated images compared to blurred or misframed images (GPT: 85.4\% versus 93.3\% and 90.6\% lower odds; Llama: 59.8\% versus 84.1\% and 79.9\% lower odds).
-This suggests that efforts to improve GPT and Llama's performance may want to prioritize blurred images, which are also the most prevalent in our dataset.
-On the other hand, Molmo is more susceptible to rotated images (91.0\% lower odds) than to blurred (83.6\%) or misframed (84\%) images, suggesting that additional training with rotated images is likely to bring the most benefit.
-Gemini was the only model that had relatively worse performance for misframing (85.1\% lower odds), versus blur (82.5\%) or rotation (68.0\%).
+We now analyze each VLM separately to understand its susceptibility to image quality issues; see Table~\ref{tab:study-2-log-reg-per-model}.
+Our VLM-level regression shows that GPT and Llama are less affected by rotated images than by misframed or blurred images (GPT: 86.8\% versus 91.8\% and 93.8\% lower odds; Llama: 59.3\% versus 80.3\% and 84.3\% lower odds).
+This suggests that efforts to improve GPT and Llama's performance should prioritize blurred images, which are also the most prevalent in our dataset.
+On the other hand, Molmo is more susceptible to rotated images (91.5\% lower odds) than to blurred (82.4\%) or misframed (84.3\%) images, suggesting that additional training on rotated images is likely to yield the greatest benefit.
+Gemini was the only model that had relatively worse performance for misframing (84.8\% lower odds) than for blur (83.1\%) or rotation (68.0\%).

-All models had an interaction effect for blur by framing with significant, positive coefficients (all p < 0.001).
-GPT also had a significant, positive interaction effect for framing by rotation (p < 0.05), while Molmo had significant, positive interaction effects for blur by rotation (p < 0.05) and framing by rotation (p < 0.001).
-Inspecting the interaction plots for all of these interactions revealed that when both independent variables are true (i.e., blur and misframing), the drop in performance is less steep than when only one is true, similar to image quality interactions in our prior regression.
+All models showed a significant interaction between blur and framing, with positive coefficients (all $p < 0.001$).
+GPT also had a significant, positive interaction effect for framing by rotation ($p < 0.01$), while Molmo had significant, positive interaction effects for blur by rotation ($p < 0.05$) and framing by rotation ($p < 0.001$).
+Inspecting the interaction plots for these revealed that when both independent variables are true (e.g., blur and misframing), the drop in performance is less steep than when only one is true, similar to the interactions between image quality issues in our prior regression.